Review: Escort Live

 These are the same capabilities we find so compelling in the Escort Passport Max, Escort Passport 9500ix, Escort Passport 9500ci and others in the corporate GPS-enabled model lineup.
-This also includes the attractively-priced BEL (Beltronics) Pro 500 and others in the corporate GPS radar detector family.
+This also includes the attractively-priced BEL (Beltronics) Pro 500, the least expensive model in this class.

 One other Escort radar detector comes with Escort Live already installed and was designed from the outset to be used in concert with the E/Live-smartphone combo.
 The Escort Passport SmartRadar has some other intriguing attributes, a compact size that allows alternative (stealthy) mounting locations and not least, higher performance than some of its pricier upmarket siblings.
 Two versions are made, accommodating both iPhone and Android smartphones.

 All GPS-enabled models linked to Escort Live get the benefit of real-time warnings of enforcement activity.
 Priced from $99.95, it can be a cost-effective antidote to a speeding ticket.